AnalyticsWithNeha/Revenue-Insights-In-Hospitality-Domain/README.md

 | 📊 **Excel** | Data Cleaning, Preprocessing, Filtering, Pivot Tables |
 | 📈 **Power BI** | Data Visualization, Interactive Dashboards, KPI Metrics |

-No programming or database management tools were used in this project.

 ---

 ## Clone the repository: